manussekhar/German_Notes/Cases/Akkusative Propositions.md

 We are playing without him -> Wir spielen ohne
 He is going -> Er geht
 The river is going to Aluva
-Der Fluss geht zu Aluva
+Der Fluss geht dursch Aluva